 How to cook wings & drums to perfection

 Most home cooks make their wings in the oven.
-This works reasonably well, but it’s not ideal — it’s just too likely that some parts will come out dry and chewy, and you run the risk that the meatier parts may be undercooked.
+It’s easy to do — just lay the wings out on a baking tray, and bake for 40-45 minutes at 425°F (220°C), flipping halfway through.
+This works reasonably well, but it’s not the most ideal method — it’s just too likely that some parts will come out dry and chewy, and you run the risk that the meatier parts may be undercooked.

 The usual restaurant method, deep frying, is not easy to do at home, and it can be messy and dangerous.
 Plus it’s also almost impossible to cook the meat perfectly, to get the thickest parts done without the thinner parts being overcooked.